mleiva182/KmpMyListAnime/README.md

 * screens with compose
 * ViewModel and data from api
-* ViewModel UI with Flow
+* ViewModel UI with MutableStateFlow